MaggieWalsh/walsh_and_co/README.md

       I settled on my hero image very early on.
 I used the [Coolors](https://coolors.co/) website to generate a [colour](assets/docs/colour-palette.jpg) pallette for the website from my hero image.
 This meant that the colours complimented each other nicely.
     * ## Favicon
       I used the [Favicon.io](https://favicon.io/) website to create a favicon for my website.
-I wanted to continue with the neutral theme of the so I kept the background colour the same as the header and footer sections.
+I wanted to continue with the neutral theme, so I kept the background colour the same as the header and footer sections.
 I used the same font for the headings and logo and left it as a simple 'W', so as not to be too busy.
     * ## Typography
       I wanted an elegant looking font to bolster the feeling of luxury throughout the site.
 I liked the contrast between the font for the headings which is Fairplay Display, and the font for the rest of the website.
     * ## Imagery